 In addition to quarterly assessments, students take the following state assessments:

 - MCAP Mathematics for Algebra I Assessment.
 In order to graduate, students must earn a passing score on Algebra I or complete a Bridge Project.

 - MCAP English 10 Assessment.
 In order to graduate, students must earn a passing score or complete a Bridge Project.

 - HSA in US Government (normally in 10th grade).
 In order to graduate, students must earn a passing score on HSA Government or complete a Bridge Project.

 - MISA in Science (9th, 10th, or 11th grade, depending on the student's course sequence).

 All 11th Grade students will take the PSAT and SAT.

 Assessment Schedule for AACPS District Created/Selected Assessments

-To see the High School AACPS Quarterly Assessment Calendar, including the Senior QA4 Calendar, click here.
+To see the High School AACPS Quarterly Assessment Calendar, click here.
 Please note that the calendar provides a WINDOW of dates.
 Each school/teacher selects dates within the windows.
 Contact your child's school directly for the specific dates.